ArthurFrangyan/LinearProgramming/README.md

 Online solvers can produce the same optimal value, but the **step-by-step tableaus** often don't match what you are trying to follow in class or in a book.
 A lot of simplex material (and some tools) are built around a "maximize" canonical form, while minimization is handled by converting `min z` into `max -z` or by switching the cost-row convention.
 Those transformations preserve the optimum, but they can change the tableau you iterate on, which changes the pivot path and intermediate tableaus.

-We needed the steps for the convention we were using, so the tool was extracted into a library and wrapped in a small web app (Docker-friendly) instead of sharing platform-specific binaries.
+We built it to get the steps for the convention we were using.
+Later, when we wanted to share it and reuse it, the core logic was extracted into the `SimplexMethod` library and wrapped in a small web app (with a Dockerfile for simple hosting).

 ## Requirements